Four ways to start learning English now!

 1.Think about your learning style

-Everybody learns in different ways – experiment and see what works best for you.
+Everybody learns differently – experiment and see what works best for you.
 Do you enjoy music?
 Do you prefer reading books or articles?
 Do you prefer watching movies or TV series?
-There are plenty of materials available online to listen to, watch or read.
+Plenty of materials are available online to watch, watch or read.
 Choose what is best for you.
-For example, if you enjoy movies, make time to watch a movie you know very well and watch it in English with subtitles in English so you can get used to the sound of this new language.
+For example, if you enjoy movies, watch a movie you know very well and watch it in English with subtitles so you can get used to the sound of this new language.

 2. Create a routine